 The expedition fleet took several weeks to probe the entire Vault, with 70 ships working through 21 systems each.
 In doing so, they made contact with 19 more alien civilizations- most of which had never been encountered before, and would later be found to be wane civilizations solely inhabiting the Chloric Vault.
 In the 1.5 years they took returning to the Ecumene, they gradually amassed a second fleet following them- a fleet of traders.
 First contact with the Chloric Vault is useful for many civilizations, as the AI at the center provides one very important thing to them: A gigantic interstellar gate, capable of transmitting spacecraft at 6.8 hours per light year.
 This speed has been reached by the Ecumene, but drives capable of it were only put into mass production in the year 8319- long after the expedition's return in 8002.
 The presence of the gate, along with envoys and a single defense ship from the AI at the center of the Chloricentric Sphere, made traveling with the expedition fleet useful for trade.

 When they returned home, the expedition fleet finished its mission in Sector 122 for debriefing- but the trade fleet continued deeper into the Eastern Dominion, with the great interstellar gate itself coming to rest near the capital star of Sector 113, 218 light-years deeper in the Ecumene.
 Transit time is 250 days across the 882 light-year gap, which due to the lack of need for resupply or stopping is still 136 days shorter than the fastest similar journey by shipborne FTL drives (though this journey would cover less distance, as stars very rarely form a straight line of dots towards a location).
 There are few interstellar gates that have a longer space to pass through, most of which are harnessed wormholes of some sort.
-Several groups in the Ecumene have launched plans to colonize parts of the Chloric Vault, and the AI has graciously granted them permission to call these colonies part of the Chloricentric Diocese of the External Dominion of the Ecumene.
+Several groups in the Ecumene have launched plans to inhabit parts of the Chloric Vault, and the AI has graciously granted them permission to call these cities part of the Chloricentric Diocese of the External Dominion of the Ecumene.

 The Unified Human Calendar.